eBay/NSTSuite/NSTTutorials/src/test/java/com/nst/tutorials/rest/contractvalidations/README.md

 In this case, at (response data) instance {"pointer":"/holiday/id"} , we were expecting the field to be of type `string`, but found an `integer`.

-To see / debug an example of this schema validation error, please see the example test method: **TODO: Link to file**.
+To see / debug an example of this schema validation error, please see [this](https://github.com/eBay/NSTSuite/blob/main/NSTTutorials/src/test/java/com/nst/tutorials/rest/contractvalidation/ContractValidationTest.java#L22) example test method.

 ### c.
 Polymorphic schema validation errors